tungnotpunk/hometest/readme.md

 ### Feedback

- - The format at the Report Api seems has syntax problem `"sales" "2000.00",`
+ - At the requirement, the format from the Report Api seems has syntax problem `"sales" "2000.00",`
- - Payment Api request is `"MASTERCARD"`, but response points is `5`, if followed the rules, that should be `price * 0.03` = 3
+ - Payment Api's request is `"MASTERCARD"`, but response points is `5`, if follow the rules, that should be `price * 0.03` = 3
  - The Report Api didnt descript about sales, so didn't sure it requires price or the final price

 License